-Suppose that there is an unexpected surge in demand for a particular product by the consumer.
+Suppose that there is an unexpected surge in demand for a particular product by the consumer (every reader will be able to think of a product that experienced a rational or irrational surge in demand because of COVID).
 Seeing the increased demand, the retailer places an order with the local supplier, adding a little extra for safety stock to protect against an out of stock.
 The local supplier then places an order with their wholesaler, again adding a little extra for safety stock.
-There is a domino effect up the supply chain because the raw material supplier sees a demand for raw materials that far exceeds that which is warranted by the original increase in demand at the consumer end of the supply chain.
+There is a domino effect up the supply chain with the consequence that the raw material supplier sees a demand for raw materials which far exceeds that which is warranted by the original increase in demand at the consumer end of the supply chain.

 The magnitude of the demand has been amplified at each link in the chain, so the whole supply chain is now bloated with safety stock at every point.
 Because of lack of transparency, those at the supply end of the chain ‘see’ a distorted view of the real consumer demand.

 In the early stages of the global pandemic, production capacity was severely reduced, and one of the critical impacts was in the production of semiconductors.
 With lockdowns occurring in various regions around the world, there was a surge in demand for a number of categories including home appliances which rely on semiconductors.
 The combination of reduced capacity and surging demand has created a well-documented global shortfall in semiconductors, impacting industries as diverse as healthcare, automobiles, defence, cosmetics and construction.
 The Ford Motor Company is on record as saying that they will lose 1.1 million units of production in 2021 as a result of semiconductor shortages.